 “While famous for its specialty hot fried chicken, the most notorious and popular dish in town, Nashville’s sticky rib joints and fine dining eateries all celebrate homegrown southern food.”

 Innovation abounds in Nashville as chefs at restaurants all around town are using the creative energy of the city to hit the high notes with their award-winning dishes.
 Head to Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
 The city is also showing its international influences with restaurants like Chauhan Ale and Masala House, Bar Otaku, Anatolia, and Epice featuring traditional ethnic dishes.
 If you find yourself downtown, head to Black Rabbit, where you will be transported to a 1920's style upscale cocktail bar.
 Enjoy a drink or two while dining on small plates and finger foods.
+Another great Nashville restaurants that offers fine cocktails and craft beer to pair with their cuisine is 4th and Peabody.

 “Music City’s culinary scene is hitting a high note as Nashville’s signature southern fare of red-hot chicken and buttermilk biscuits makes room for haute cuisine, vegan dishes and fusion food.”